globalsmile/Twitter-Sentiment-Analysis/README.md

 Data transformation was done in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modeling.

-The dataset contains a table named `30DLTweets` :
+The Twiiter Sentiment dataset is contained in a table named:

-- `30DLTweets` has `10 columns and 680 rows` of observation
+- `30DLTweets` which has `10 columns and 680 rows` of observation

 The tabulation below shows the `30DLTweets` table with its column names and their description: